Vladar4/itdr-core/MANUAL.md

 #### dbox environment

-"Default" box,
+"Default" box — optional rules and notes.

 #### abox environment

-"Aloud" box,
+"Aloud" box — room descriptions and other material to read aloud to the players.

 #### qbox environment

-"Quote" box,
+"Quote" box — quotes and handouts.

 #### bbox environment

-"Background" box,
+"Background" box — highlighting important information.

 #### lbar environment

-Left bar,
+Left bar — vertical bar to the left side of the text, used in [Domain](#domain) command.

 #### rightbox